Efficient Test-Time Adaptation through Latent Subspace Coefficients Search: Experiments

+\textbf{Single-instance protocols.} We consider two practical single-instance TTA protocols: (1) \emph{strict single-instance} TTA, where each test input is adapted \emph{independently} and the model/state is reset after every sample; and (2) \emph{continual single-instance} TTA, where test samples arrive as a stream and adaptation may leverage information accumulated from previous inputs.
+Unless otherwise specified, all main results use the \emph{strict} protocol with batch size $1$.
+Continual results are reported in \Sref{sec:generalization}.

-\textbf{Tasks, Datasets, and Models.} We evaluate our methods on two types of tasks: image classification (IC) and keyword spotting (KWS).
-For the IC task, we conduct experiments on four OOD generalization benchmarks: ImageNet-C~\citep{hendrycks2019robustness}, ImageNet-V2~\citep{recht2019imagenet}, ImageNet-R~\citep{hendrycks2021many}, and ImageNet-Sketch~\citep{wang2019learning}.
-We use ViT-Base~\citep{dosovitskiyimage}, trained on ImageNet-1k~\citep{ILSVRC15}, as pretrained source model across all four datasets.
-For the KWS task, we simulate real-world scenarios by mixing the Google Speech Commands dataset~\citep{warden2018speech} with five types of real-world background noise from the ESC50 dataset~\citep{piczak2015esc} at varying signal-to-noise ratios (SNR), referred as GSC-C. The source model used is a pretrained LSTM~\citep{yang2025efficient}, trained on the clean GSC dataset.
-The evaluation metric is the classification \textbf{accuracy} ($\%, \uparrow$) on OOD test-time samples.
+\textbf{Tasks, datasets, and models.} We evaluate ELaTTA on image classification (IC) and keyword spotting (KWS).
+For IC, we use four ImageNet-based OOD benchmarks namely ImageNet-C \cite{hendrycks2019robustness}, ImageNet-V2 \cite{recht2019imagenet}, ImageNet-R \cite{hendrycks2021many}, and ImageNet-Sketch \cite{wang2019learning}.
+We additionally evaluate on DomainNet-126, a 126-class subset of DomainNet \cite{peng2019moment}, to assess robustness under larger domain shifts.
+We adopt ViT-Base \cite{dosovitskiyimage} pretrained on ImageNet-1k \cite{ILSVRC15} as the source model for the ImageNet-based benchmarks.
+For KWS, we construct GSC-C by mixing Google Speech Commands (GSC) \cite{warden2018speech} with real-world background noise from ESC-50 \cite{piczak2015esc} at varying SNRs, and use a pretrained LSTM backbone \cite{yang202533} trained on clean GSC dataset as the source model.
+We report \textbf{classification accuracy} ($\%, \uparrow$) on OOD test samples.

-\textbf{Baselines.} We evaluate our method against two types of baselines: gradient-free and gradient-based methods, as well as a simple baseline, No Adapt, which performs no TTA.
-Gradient-free methods include T3A~\citep{iwasawa2021test}, which adapts a prototype-based classifier to handle OOD samples, and FOA~\citep{niu2024test}, which optimizes additional prompts without gradient updates for efficient adaptation.
-Gradient-based methods include CoTTA~\citep{wang2022continual}, which employs continual adaptation to enhance consistency across augmented samples, MEMO~\citep{zhang2022memo}, which leverages entropy minimization for confident predictions, SAR~\citep{niutowards}, which stabilizes TTA through active sample selection and a sharpness-aware optimizer, and PASLE~\citep{huselective}, which adapts progressively by assigning one-hot labels to confident samples and candidate sets to uncertain ones.
-These baselines encompass diverse strategies, ensuring a comprehensive comparison.

-\textbf{Implementation Details.} For the IC and KWS tasks, we set $k$ to 16 and 2, respectively, and compute the source PC basis $\rmV_k$, which remains fixed throughout the optimization process.
-The population size $\lambda$ for CMA-ES initialization is set to (4 + 3 $\times \log k$), following the default configuration of \citet{hansen2016cma}.
-The number of optimization iterations $n$ is set to 8 for IC and 2 for KWS.
-To ensure a fair comparison in our single-instance setting, the batch size for all baselines is fixed at 1, and the model is reset after processing each test sample to maintain independence.